 Continuation Resolution

-The Directors shall propose an ordinary resolution at a general meeting of the Company to be held in December 2025 that the Company continues its business as presently constituted (the "Initial Continuation Resolution").
+The Directors shall propose an ordinary resolution at a general meeting of the Company to be held by the end of December 2025 that the Company continues its business as presently constituted (the "Initial Continuation Resolution").
 If the Initial Continuation Resolution is passed, the Directors are required to propose an ordinary resolution that the Company continue its business as presently constituted at the annual general meeting to be held in 2031 and at each fifth annual general meeting of the Company thereafter (the "Continuation Resolution").

 If the Initial Continuation Resolution or any Continuation Resolution (as the case may be) is not passed, the Directors shall put forward proposals for the reconstruction or reorganisation of the Company to members for their approval as soon as reasonably practicable following the date on which the Initial Continuation Resolution or any Continuation Resolution (as the case may be) is not passed.